 In order to help journals take full advantage of the DOAJ’s indexing services, we’ve made it possible for those using Scholastica’s Open Access Publishing software to have their articles automatically deposited into the DOAJ.
 We handle all article formatting for journals, so there’s no extra work for your editors!

 If your journal is not yet indexed in DOAJ, you can learn how to apply for inclusion on their website.
-Once you’ve applied to DOAJ and your journal has been accepted, just notify the Scholastica team that you’d like to have a DOAJ content deposit feed set up and we’ll take care of the rest.
+Once you’ve applied to DOAJ and your journal has been accepted, just follow the steps in this help doc to set up automated DOAJ deposits through Scholastica.
+It’s fast and easy!

 In the interview below Dominic Mitchell, DOAJ Operations Manager, shares how DOAJ indexing works and the key benefits for OA journals.